What can you do?

 Not that long ago, repair was a way of life.
 Darning a hole in a sock or a tear in a shirt was the done thing; part of a mentality of ‘make do and mend’, of valuing one’s possessions and making sure that things lasted so they could be passed down to the next generation.

 Fast forward to the present day and the world, society and our perspectives have become very different.
 Cheap, mass-produced products and higher disposable incomes have transformed our attitudes and behaviours when it comes to consumption and our belongings.
-Nowadays if we lose a shirt button, if the kettle stops boiling or we drop our phone and smash the screen, more likely than not we will throw the broken item in the bin and simply buy a new one.
-Old or broken items will at best join a junk graveyard in an out-of-sight, out-of-mind drawer, and at worst end up incinerated or in landfill along with the other residues of our lives.
+Nowadays, if we lose a shirt button, if the kettle stops working, or we drop our phone and smash the screen, more likely than not we will throw the broken item away and buy a new one.
+Old or broken items will at best be put in a junk drawer, and at worst be incinerated or end up in a landfill.

 The power is in our hands!
 Instead of throwing away and replacing, repair your things and show them some love.

 Did you know that in the UK, 38 million items of new clothing are bought every week and 11 million go to landfill?
 If any of your clothes are ripped or torn, or if you have a hole in a sock, often you only need a few stitches to fix them up.
 Check out Mimi g Style for loads of free tutorials, you can also follow her on Instagram.
 Another great website with loads of free tutorials is Repair What You Wear.
 Be inspired to mend your clothes – all you need is a needle and thread!

 If sewing really isn’t your thing, there are a bunch of London-based repairers who can fix your clothes right up.
 Lots of them can also do alterations and customisations for you as well!
 Check out: